julia-popko/julia-popko.github.io/_projects/sotonweb.md

 {%
      include section.html
      title="Overview"
-     content="The problem of the client has been solved - together we created a website that feels fresh. modern, and a bit playful, but it's also accessible for people who are not tech-heavy and help them learn about what Sotonweb does and offers.
+     content="The problem of the client has been solved - together we created a website that feels fresh, modern, and a bit playful, but it's also accessible for people who are not tech-heavy and help them learn about what Sotonweb does and offers.
+Creating an ownable and unique style brings life and personality to the website.
 The design lets the user easily navigate among four main categories in the menu with anchor points.
-Design helps the company to work faster and have better contact with its clients.
+Design helps the company to work faster and have better relationship with its clients.

 &nbsp;